audiobookshelf/audiobookshelf-api-docs/source/includes/_schemas.md

 Attribute | Type | Description
 --------- | ---- | -----------
 `nameIgnorePrefix` | String | The name of the series with any prefix moved to the end.
+`libraryItemIds` | Array of String | The IDs of the library items in the series.
 `numBooks` | Integer | The number of books in the series.

 ### Series Books